bkuschak/openocd_remote_swd_esp32/README.md

 ## remote_swd for OpenOCD

 This is a remote-side implementation of the new OpenOCD remote_swd protocol, using an ESP32 as the remote programmer.
-This device can be used, for example, to program the flash memory of an ARM microcontroller using the two-wire SWD interface.
+This device can be used to program the flash memory of an ARM microcontroller using the two-wire SWD interface.
 OpenOCD connects to this programmer using TCP/IP over WiFi, allowing remote flashing and debugging of the ARM target.

 The remote_swd driver is intended as a faster alternative to the OpenOCD remote_bitbang driver.
 Whereas remote_bitbang sends a separate TCP/IP packet